The Teaching Company

-The Teaching Company, doing business as Wondrium, is a media production company that produces educational, video and audio content in the form of courses, documentaries, series under two content brands - Wondrium and The Great Courses.
-The company distributes their content globally through a mix of Direct to Consumer models such as their streaming service Wondrium.com and TheGreatCourses.com, as well distribution through third party platforms like Audible, Amazon and Roku.
+The Teaching Company, doing business as The Great Courses Plus, formerly Wondrium, is a media production company which produces educational, video, and audio content in the form of courses, documentaries, and series.
+The company distributes their content globally through a mix of direct-to-consumer models, such as their streaming service Wondrium.com and TheGreatCourses.com, as well as distribution through third party platforms like the Apple TV app, Audible, Amazon Prime, and Roku.

-Wondrium, founded by Tom Rollins in 1990, is currently owned by Brentwood Associates PE and is headquartered in Chantilly, Virginia.
+The Teaching Company, founded by Tom Rollins in 1990, changed its name to The Great Courses and then to Wondrium, It is currently owned by Brentwood Associates PE and is headquartered in Chantilly which is west of Fairfax, Virginia.

 History

-In 1990, the company was founded by Thomas M. Rollins, former Chief Counsel of the United States Senate Committee on Labor and Human Resources.
-Rollins had been inspired by a 10-hour videotaped lecture series by Irving Younger he watched to prepare for an exam while at Harvard Law School.
+In 1990, the company was founded by Thomas M. Rollins, former chief counsel of the United States Senate Committee on Labor and Human Resources.
+He had been inspired by a 10-hour video-taped lecture series by Irving Younger which he watched to prepare for an exam while at Harvard Law School.
 He never forgot the series and wanted to share the experience with others.
-He began recruiting professors and experts to record lectures, with the first courses covering psychology, political theory, and Shakespeare.
+He recruited professors and experts to record lectures, with the first courses covering psychology, political theory, and Shakespeare.

-By 2000, the company was well established, with about $20 million (USD) in annual revenue.
+By 2000, the company was well-established, with about $20 million (USD) in annual revenue.
 In October 2006, the company was acquired by Brentwood Associates, a private equity investment firm.
-The company’s catalog grew from 20 million to almost 70 million and digitized 6,000 hours of content.
-Sales increased more than 35% the first year and then continued to grow at a double-digit pace.
-In 2013, indirect distribution channels, including Audible.com, Amazon Instant Video, Comcast Video on Demand, and Netflix were added.
+After the acquisition over 6,000 hours of content were digitized, and the number of courses circulated rose from 20 million to 70 million.
+Sales increased more than 35% the first year and continued to grow at a double-digit pace.
+The company added indirect distribution channels like Netflix and Audible to their business model in 2013.

-In 2015, the company introduced its online subscription service, The Great Courses Plus, which gave lifelong learners streaming access to the majority of The Great Courses content library through a web browser or iOS, Android, Roku, Apple TV, or Fire TV app.
+The company introduced its online subscription service in 2015 called The Great Courses Plus, which gave consumers streaming access to the majority of The Great Courses content library through a web browser or iOS, Android, Roku, Apple TV, or Fire TV app.
+A year later, it introduced The Great Courses Signature Collection, a subset of Great Courses content offered as a subscription video service through third party platforms like Comcast, Apple TV, and Roku Channels.

-In 2016, the firm was earning $150 million annually in revenue.
+In 2016, the firm earned $150 million in annual revenue.
 In April 2021, the company announced the rebranding of its global streaming platform from the Great Courses Plus to Wondrium.
-Along with the rebranding, the company announced 1,000 hours of new content from licensing agreements with Kino Lorber, MagellanTV, and Craftsy.
+Along with the rebranding, the company announced 1,000 hours of new content sourced from licensing agreements with Kino Lorber, MagellanTV, and Craftsy.
+In 2024, the company abandoned the Wondrium name and rebranded again, changing the name back to The Great Courses Plus.

-As of 2021, content included over 7,500 hours of content in the format of documentary and independent films, docuseries, short-form series, featurettes, courses, and tutorials.
+As of 2021, it included over 7,500 hours of content in the format of documentaries, independent films, docuseries, short-form series, featurettes, courses, and tutorials.
 There are over 1,200 titles with more than 26,000 lectures.